LiuJiahaoHust/supermarket-shopping-system/README.md

-# supermarket-shopping-system

-- Author Liu Jiahao, Qi haozhe 2015

-- supermarket shopping system based on borland C
+# supermarket-shopping-system based on borland C

+- Author: Jiahao Liu, Haozhe Qi

-This is my first project using c language, with more than 5,500 lines of code.In this project, we are not allowed to use any library except C standard library from Borland C.
+- This is an assignment, with more than 5,500 lines of C code.In this project, we are not allowed to use any library except C standard library from Borland C. It was finished in 2015.
-Unfortunately, Borland C is a outdated platform and provide poor graphics library, which offer only 16 colors to design graphical interfaces.So I finish a graphics library with Int86 interrupt and use it to design GUi.
-Information is saved in files and managed by list.

 Iamges are not uploaded.

+- Highlights: We finish a graphics library with Int86 interrupt and use it to design the GUi.
+But who cares.